 4.3.6.3.
-Policy SA02: Land on Old Road
+Policy SA01: Land on Old Road

-Site Ref 2
+Site Ref 1

 Site Description / Address Land on Old Road London SE13 5SR

 Current Use Lockup Garages & Open Space

 Proposed Land Use Residential

 Area 0.02 ha

 Alea 248.7 sqm

 Ownership SIMON MARK COURTNEY

 X Ref 539463

 Y Ref 175171

 SA Policy Land on Old Road is allocated for residential development.
 Development proposals should consider the following design principles: i.
-The development demonstrates how it will not give rise to an unacceptable level of harm to the residential privacy of adjacent properties; ii.
-The development follows a clear design code that considers the restrictive nature of the small site; iii.
+The development demonstrates how it will not give rise to an unacceptable loss in residential amenity such as overlooking; ii.
+Applicants must demonstrate how the Area Design Guidance in appendix 1 has been taken account of; iii.
 The development must respect the local character.

 4.3.6.4.
-Policy SA03: Old Road Depot
+Policy SA02: Old Road Depot

-Site Ref 3
+Site Ref 2

 Site Description / Address Old Road Depot, Old Road, LondonSE13 5SU

 Current Use Portakabin - Council Depots

 Proposed Land Use Residential

 Area 0.08 ha 785.91 sqm

 Ownership Lewisham Council

 X Ref 539428

 Y Ref 175141

 SA Policy The Old Road Depot is allocated for residential development.
 Development proposals should consider the following design principles: i.
-The development will protect the surrounding wall, preserving its heritage significance; ii.
-The development will demonstrate how it will not give rise to an unacceptable level of harm to the residential privacy of adjacent properties; iii.
-The development follows a clear design code that considers the restrictive nature of the small site iv.
+Will support applications attempting to preserve the surrounding wall, preserving its heritage significance; ii.
+The development will demonstrate how it will not give rise to an unacceptable level of harm to the residential amenity such as overlooking; iii.
+Applicants must demonstrate how the Area Design Guidance in Appendix 1 and the Lewisham Small Sites SPD have taken account of the restrictive nature of the small site iv.
 Building form, proportions, height, and overall appearance should be considerate towards local character and any new addition should positively contribute to this character.
-Building heights should not exceed adjacent buildings' height; consider the use of upper storey set backs, where appropriate, to reduce any height impacts at street level v.
+Building should consider the use of upper storey set backs, where appropriate, to reduce any height impacts at street level v.
 Attention should be paid on the building's facade and its fenestration and articulation of the elevation to provide emphasis of prominent corners and entrances.
+Consideration should also be given to Lewisham Council's Small Sites SPD